saiki-k/simple-desktops-scraper/README.md

 ## 	Please...
-Be a good netizen, and do use the scraped data for absolutely personal purposes only!
+Be a good netizen, and do use the scraped data for absolutely-personal purposes only!
 [Use of these desktop wallpapers is for personal use only, and shouldn't be sold or reposted without the expressed written consent of the desktop creator.](http://simpledesktops.com/about/)